swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

-Drag Gross Amount into the bottom cell of the third column
+Drag Gross Amount into the bottom cell of the third column.

 ![](screenshots/drag-out-gross-amount-again.PNG)